steveyoung-random/Image_Art/README.md

 1. Open your Windows Command Prompt.

-2. Type a command in this form to run ImageArt (replace `Imageart.exe` with the appropriate executable name for your platform):
+2. Type a command in this form to run ImageArt (replace `Image_art.exe` with the appropriate executable name for your platform):

-	`Imageart.exe tag1=value1 tag2=value2 ...`
+	`Image_art.exe tag1=value1 tag2=value2 ...`

 3. Specify the input image using the `filename` tag in the Windows path convention: